Blueshoes317/TextCave/README.md

 # This game is a Java text file.
-It will require a Java VM.
+It will require a Java VM to run.